Currency:USD $

 • Streamer Involvement: Engaging popular streamers and influencers can spark organic interest and reach audiences beyond traditional marketing channels.

-While Highguard's future remains uncertain, Wildlife Entertainment's experience and past successes provide a glimmer of hope.
+While Highguard's future remains uncertain, Wildlife Entertainment's experience and past successes provide a degree of confidence.
 Historical examples like the rise of new IPs such as Arc Raiders and Marvel Rivals demonstrate the potential for a positive turnaround despite initial setbacks.
-Only time and strategic execution will reveal if Highguard can defy its initial critiques and find its place in the gaming world.
+Only strategic execution and player reception at launch will reveal whether Highguard can defy its early critiques and find its place in the gaming world.

 The Challenges of Marketing a New Indie Game